 But I’m still out here fighting, all for our nation.

 Miss Melia is planning to use his poem with her y8 class as an introduction to their War Poetry and 20th Century Non-Fiction topic.

-Jason has created a wonderful poem independently; he should be incredibly proud of his work.
+a wonderful poem independently; he should be incredibly proud of his work.